Robert Dickey (American politician)

 Robert Lee Dickey (born November 26, 1953) is an American politician.
-He is a Republican representing District 145 in the Georgia House of Representatives.
+He is a Republican representing District 134 in the Georgia House of Representatives.

 Political career

 In 2011, Dickey won a special election to represent District 140 in the Georgia House of Representatives, and has been unopposed every election since then.
-He is running again in 2020.
+He was re-elected in 2020.

 As of July 2020, Dickey sits on the following committees: